OGMyst/milestone-Project-three/README.md

 The arrows for the pagination was going up by two on every click and there was an issue that I couldn't disable the onclick function and fix the issue with the pages going up two.
 This issue took so long in trying to resolve that I decided to remove the arrows and have the numbers for pagination as I didn't feel the arrows were necessary.
+The functionality changed for pagination so instead of sorting all films only the films to be displayed are being called.

 #### **Growing but not covering**